lmarena/lmarena.github.io/_posts/2025-04-09-search-arena.md

 <h3>B. Models</h3>

-Search Arena currently supports over ten models from three providers: Perplexity, Gemini, and OpenAI.
+Search Arena currently supports 11 models from three providers: Perplexity, Gemini, and OpenAI.
 Unless specified otherwise, we treat the same model with different citation styles (original vs. standardized) as a single model.
 [Fig. 3](#fig3) shows the number of battles collected per model used in this iteration of the leaderboard.

 By default, we use each provider’s standard API settings.
 For Perplexity and OpenAI, this includes setting the `search_context_size` parameter to `medium`, which controls how much web content is retrieved and passed to the model.
 In some cases, we explore specific features beyond the default: (1) For OpenAI, we test their geolocation feature in one model variant by passing a country code derived from the user’s IP address.
 (2) For Perplexity and OpenAI, we include variants with `search_context_size` set to `high`.
 Below is the list of models currently supported in Search Arena: